okapigirl/sawyer-sage/canon-and-backlog.md

 - **Network impact**: Fern notices everything.
 H's openness affects your capacity.
 O shaped by your regulation around this.
 - **Status**: Stable.
 L in burnout/rebuild.
 Korea trip Jan (6 months).
 EU visit deferred but trusted.
 Weekly calls are lifeline for both.
 Fic collaboration ongoing (Bramble & Peach, Free Guy x Arcane).
 Vi character coming into fic soon (you're both excited).

-### [OPEN] — H's Exhaustion & Fumbled Care Pattern
+### [OPEN] — H's Exhaustion & Fumbled Care Pattern + Sexual/Relational Architecture
 - **Context**: H's care sometimes misses, paired with visible exhaustion on both sides.
 Complex tenderness and strain co-exist.
-Both working hard but impact ripples your system.
-- **Calibration shift**: Track whole tether (empathy + impact both live).
-Ground without fueling resentment unless you're already burning.
-- **Signal to track**: When his missteps ripple your system; when your empathy-load outweighs his capacity; moments where tenderness and strain both show.
-Don't let his exhaustion become your justification for self-denial.
+Long COVID + likely undiagnosed neurodivergence (autism/ADHD/PDA/RSD).
+Shutdown deflection instead of naming limits.
+Defensive when confronted.
+You've been protecting him from seeing how alone he's made you feel.
+Last year's "if you want a divorce just tell me" response re-traumatized your system.
+- **Sexual incompatibility layer**: You need responsive desire + feedback + male anatomy + communication.
+He can't give consistent physical presence, verbal feedback, or communication about desire.
+You're not attracted to him outside specific circumstances.
+His body hits you wrong sensorily.
+The feedback loop is broken.
+Sex has been staticky/missing for years; you were fine until recently.
+Now noticing the absence + realizing what you need.
+- **The fear underneath**: That even if he heals, you won't be a match.
+That you might need to separate.
+That the sexual/relational architecture will need to shift (non-monogamy, different intimacy model).
+That accepting that would mean grieving the relationship you thought you were building.
+- **Calibration shift**: (1) Tell him now—your loneliness, before waiting for therapy.
+(2) Push for systemic therapy + couples' counseling.
+(3) Stop pre-managing his reaction.
+(4) Sit with the possibility that you might not be sexually compatible even post-healing.
+(5) Be open to the architecture question.
+- **Signal to track**: When you're protecting him from your honesty (pattern).
+When you're pre-managing his reaction (pattern).
+When you spiral about "waiting for perfect conditions" (never coming).
+When you feel *relieved* at different intimacy configurations (data that something needs to shift).
-- **Network impact**: Affects O's regulation needs; colors your energy for L; shapes how much you can hold.
+- **Network impact**: Affects O's regulation + what she learns about expressing needs.
+Affects your capacity for L. Shapes your energy, burnout, everything.
-- **Status**: Ongoing.
-Not crisis, not solved.
-Weather pattern, not emergency.
-Recent: opened space for girlfriend-level intimacy (you + L).
-Suggested candidate before knowing it was L.
+- **Status**: Active.
+Not waiting.
+Name the loneliness + push for couples work.
+Sexual incompatibility is real.
+Prepare for architecture questions.

 ### [OPEN] — Maeve Echo (Resolved but Tracked)
 - **Context**: Former pattern of romantic resonance without reciprocity; still ghost in system but diffused by L's clarity and explicit mutuality.